Files

 3. Find Center Point

-Before we can label the neighborhood polygon, we need to define a location to attach the label, in this case, the center point of the polygon.
+Before we can label the neighborhood polygon, we need to define a location to attach the label; in this case, the polygon's center point.
 Click on the Neighborhoods reader feature type to select it.
 Then add a CenterPointExtractor transformer to the canvas by typing “CenterPointExtractor” to bring up the list of FME Transformers in the Quick Add Search.
 Select the LabelPointReplacer from the list of Transformers by double-clicking or by using the arrow keys and the Enter key to add it.
 There are no parameters to set.

 4. Label Points